-About 500 people drown in Canada every year, but most drownings are preventable.
+Every year in Canada there are between 450 and 500 fatal drownings, but most drownings are preventable.
 Learn how to be Water Smart® whenever you’re in, on, or around water!

-Water Smart® is the Lifesaving Society’s public education initiative with the objective of making all Manitobans savvy around water.
+Water Smart® is the Lifesaving Society’s public education initiative with the objective of making all Manitobans safe around water.
 Water Smart® delivers personal lifesaving education messages designed to modify high-risk

 Read our Public Education Guide for some Water Smart® ideas.